jitsedesmet/thesis/solution/storage-guidance-ontology/index.md

 * When both are created, now change both resources.
   In case one update fails, the garbage collector will need to materialize the changes because the other update passed.

+Always use `sgo:state-requirements` to validate that locks have not been garbage collected!

 ACID support can also be done by a server that allows storage in case some `sgo:state-requirements` match.

 It might be better to handle this at a lower level.